department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### R

 regional benefit office: Use "regional office" instead.
-See [regional office](placeholderanchorlink.com) entry for details.
+See [VA regional office](placeholderanchorlink.com) entry for details.

 Reserve: ***[@Danielle/Beth - is this entry to indicate always capitalize? / jl]